37 people are interested

-Capital Region Sponsor-A-Scholar is a long-term program that works with select, low-income students in Albany, Schenectady and Troy High Schools to help them achieve their goals of a higher education.
-A caring and committed adult can make a significant difference in the life of a student, increasing his or her chance of graduating from high school, completing college and becoming economically self-sufficient.
+518 ElevatED's Pathway to College program is a long-term college and career prep program that works with select, low-income students, beginning in 10th grade in Albany, Schenectady, and Troy High Schools to help them achieve their goals of higher education.
+A caring and committed adult can make a significant difference in the life of a student, increasing his or her chance of graduating from high school, completing college, and becoming economically self-sufficient.

 A mentor is a supportive college-educated adult who serves as a role model, advocate, and cheerleader to one college-bound high school student.
-A mentor opens doors to new social, cultural and educational experiences and provides professional networks.
-Each mentor is matched with an individual student beginning in 10th or 11th grade and continuing through their first year of college.
+A mentor opens doors to new social, cultural, and educational experiences and provides professional networks.
+Each mentor is matched with an individual student beginning in 10th or 11th grade.

 What is our current need?